AI-4-atmosphere-remote-sensing/satellite_collocation/examples/README.md

 Required Command Line Arguments:

-'-md',  '--maximum_distance', define the maximum distance of collocated pixels in kilometer
+'-md',  '--maximum_distance', define the maximum distance of collocated pixels in kilometer, default value is 5 km

-'-mt',  '--maximum_timeinterval', define the maximum time interval of collocated pixels in minutes
+'-mt',  '--maximum_timeinterval', define the maximum time interval of collocated pixels in minutes, default value is 15 minutes

-'-sr',  '--swath_resolution', define the pixel resolution of swath instrument in kilometer
+'-sr',  '--swath_resolution', define the pixel resolution of swath instrument in kilometer, default value is 0.75 km

 '-tp',  '--track_instrument_path', define the path of CALIPSO L2 files